madiele/TwitchToPodcastRSS/README.md

 run this inside the folder with `docker-compose.yml` inside

-`docker-compose pull  && docker-compose up -d`
+`sudo docker-compose pull  && docker-compose up -d`

 ### pull the precompiled image from hub.docker.com